varabyte/kobweb-templates/app/default/site/resources/markdown/Markdown.md

 Of course, links are supported.
 For example:

-"Use Kobweb to create rich, dynamic web apps with ease, leveraging [Kotlin](https://kotlinlang.org/) and [Compose for Web](https://compose-web.ui.pages.jetbrains.team/)."
+"Use Kobweb to create rich, dynamic web apps with ease, leveraging [Kotlin](https://kotlinlang.org/) and [Compose HTML](https://github.com/JetBrains/compose-multiplatform#compose-html)."

 You can also embed HTML code directly inside your page.
 Here, the following will create a badge that links to the Varabyte Discord server: